ComposableFi/emulated-light-client/solana/app/README.md

 #### Instructions prefix

-`ibc-app` instructions are well define `borsh` encoded enum instuctions occupyuing indexes from 0 to 4 inclusive. `(4)dummy` is for future use
+`ibc-app` instructions are well define `borsh` encoded enum instuctions occupying indexes from 0 to 5 inclusive. `(4)dummy` and `(5)dummy` are for future use

 ### Account discovery events from simulate

 Anchor format encoded events tell what accounts app will use.
-It is up to app to do Anchor compatibl encoding (using anchor crate if needed, but not required).
+It is up to app to do Anchor compatible encoding (using anchor crate if needed, but not required).

 ```json
 // naming used to adhere that event is command for next step in flow